-Papua New Guinea - More PNG Facts
+Papua New Guinea PNG Facts

 Port Moresby is the capital and was named after Admiral Sir Fairfax Moresby.
-Other major centres are Lae, the second largest city situated at the mouth of the Markham River; Madang, consisting of reef-fringed lowlands backed by some of the most rugged mountains in Papua New Guinea; the Eastern Highlands with its capital Goroka; Western Highlands Province with Mt.
+Other major centres are Lae, the second-largest city situated at the mouth of the Markham River; Madang, consisting of reef-fringed lowlands backed by some of the most rugged mountains in Papua New Guinea; the Eastern Highlands with its capital Goroka; Western Highlands Province with Mt.
 Hagen as the capital, and the Sepik River running 1,126 kilometres from source to sea, one of the world's largest waterways.

 Locals are predominantly Melanesian and Papuan with some Negrito, Micronesian and Polynesian.
-More than 800 indigenous languages are spoken throughout P.N.G..
+More than 800 indigenous languages are spoken throughout P.N.G.
 Tok Pidgin and Hiri Motu are the two most widely used, but English is the official language in education, business and government circles.

 First settled more than 30,000 years ago, the first recorded sighting by Europeans was in 1512 by two Portuguese explorers.
-Dutch explorers followed and named it New Guinea because of similarities to Africa.
+Dutch explorers followed and named it New Guinea because of its similarities to Africa.

 Interaction between regions has been largely restricted due to the topography of the land and the diversity of languages.
 Apart from areas where traders and missionaries exerted their influence, many tiny, independent villages account for most of the traditions and cultural heritage which is preserved today.

-The country was divided between three nations, the Dutch, the Germans and the British towards the end of last century.
+The country was divided between three nations, the Dutch, the Germans and the British towards the end of the last century.
 In 1905, Australia took over the British sector naming it 'The Territory of Papua' and then captured the German sector during WWI.
 The country became fully independent in 1975 and is now a member of the British Commonwealth with strong ties to Australia.

-The animal life is as varied as its vegetation.
+Animal life is as varied as its vegetation.
 High mountains and wide lowlands provide favourable environments for many kinds of animals.
 Agile wallabies are found in the savanna grasslands of the south coast, and shy forest wallabies live in the forests.

 There are also slow-moving cuscuses, two kinds of echidnas, seven birdwing butterflies and bats, bandicoots, possums, gliders, and tree kangaroos.
-Also more than 700 bird species including 38 of the world's 43 species of the spectacular Bird of Paradise, New Guinea eagles, and goura pigeons are to be found.
+Also, more than 700 bird species including 38 of the world's 43 species of the spectacular Bird of Paradise, New Guinea eagles, and goura pigeons are to be found.
 There are also thousands of insects, plus more orchid species than any country in the world.

 ARTIFACTS & CRAFTS